lvguowei/lvguowei-website/content/post/javascript-and-prototype-design-pattern.md

 This also shows a powerful learning technique: whenever you can relate something that you don't know with something that you know, it become much easier to grasp the new thing.

-The similarity is uncanny, does JS borrowed this pattern's idea?
+The similarity is uncanny, did JS borrowed this pattern's idea?